andrealorenzon/testo_tesi/tesi.md

 ## Assumptions

-ROSE requires that the resampled variables are of numeric type, being impossible to fit a multivariate kernel on unordered categorical variables.
-This can include variables with limited  numeric support (e.g. $\{0,1\}$, or percentage values.
-For the latter, problems rise near the extreme values 0 and 100).
+ROSE requires the resampled variables to be numeric, being impossible to fit a multivariate kernel on unordered categorical variables.
+This can include variables with limited numeric support, e.g. $\{0,1\}$, or percentage values.
+For the latter, problems arise near the extreme values 0 and 100.
 In some cases, this problem can be solved using transformations, like taking the logarithm.

 Variables belonging to $\mathbb N$ could generate non-integer samples.
 This problem can be contained by rounding.

-Variables belonging to $\mathbb N^+$ or $\mathbb R^+$ domains poses another problem, since samples drawn from the kernel function are not guaranteed to be positive.
+Variables belonging to $\mathbb N^+$ or $\mathbb R^+$ domains pose another problem, since samples drawn from the kernel function are not guaranteed to be positive.
 This particular problem can be contained by a log-transform of the original dataset parameters.

 Relatively to our work described in Chapter 4, future development of ROSE will consider the option to extend the class by including type inference or by collecting `numpy.array` and `pandas.DataFrame` dtypes data to dynamically change the random sampling function.

 ## Kernel methods

-Since 90s estimation and learning methods using positive definite kernels have become popular, particularly in machine learning [^Hofmann, 2008].
+Since the 90s estimation and learning methods using positive definite kernels have become popular, particularly in machine learning [^Hofmann, 2008].
 Real world analysis problems ofter require nonlinear methods to detect the kind of dependencies that allows successful prediction of properties of interests.

 The operational use of ROSE requires a prior specification of the $\mathbf H_j$ matrices.
-In principle this leads to a criticality, since different choices of the smoothing matrices leads to larger or smaller $K_{\mathbf  H_j}$, namely larger or smaller neighborhoods of the observations from which the synthetic samples are generated.
+In principle this leads to a criticality, since different choices of the smoothing matrices lead to larger or smaller $K_{\mathbf  H_j}$, namely larger or smaller neighborhoods of the observations from which the synthetic samples are generated.
 There is a large body of literature on methods of choice of the smoothing parameters [^Silverman, 1986] , [^Bowman, 1997].
 The idea beyond these methods is to minimize an optimality criterion, as the asymptotic mean integrated squared error (AMISE).
 $$
 \begin{equation}
 AMISE(h;r)=\frac{R(K^{(r)})}{nh^{2r+1}}+\frac{1}{4}h^4\mu_2^2(K)r(f^{(r+2)})